scholarslab/Praxis17-18/abstract.md

 I am wondering how specific Special Collections data is, and if this would work at all.
 But I think that having a tool for this kind of data and research analysis is an important back end that our project needs.

 Maybe parts of this ramble can be used in the abstract!

+Ankita:

+Digital space assumes a kind of openness and easy mobility that is lacking in real space.
+Users can move rapidly across zones that they would not be able to in actuality.
+Spatial boundaries and limitations are seemingly circumvented to a large extent in the digital space.
+Movement may be controlled due to socio-economic and political reasons, resulting in groups of individuals who are excluded from areas.
+Though the university itself is a public space, it would be interesting to explore this dynamic through an interrogation of physical, real world boundaries as opposed to the boundaries (or lack thereof) in digital space.
+This might also tie into issues of accessibility.
+[Apologies since this is more an idea and not really abstract related!]

+I really like Torie's idea also, though I'm not certain I understand all of it.
+Looking for ward to hearing more about it!